jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))

-These rule results can be used with the following rule conditions:
+These rule actions can be used with the following rule conditions:

 -   `clientAddress`
 -   `socks5.method`